Cincinnati Public Schools

 District-Level NCES Analysis

 Cincinnati Public Schools operates 65 public schools serving 35,585 students, placing it among the larger districts in Ohio.
-The school portfolio breaks down into 60 other, 4 elementary, 1 high schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 34,463 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Hamilton County County.
+The school portfolio breaks down into 60 combined, 4 elementary, 1 high schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Hamilton County.

-Academic infrastructure includes 16 of 65 schools offering Advanced Placement (109 AP courses district-wide), a 477:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 57.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 16 of 65 schools offering Advanced Placement (109 AP courses district-wide), a 477:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 56.5% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 62.7% African American, 17.8% White, 10.7% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Carson School, with a diversity index of 68.9/100.

 Cincinnati Public Schools school enrollment varies 79× across entities

 Cincinnati Public Schools school enrollment ranges from 31 students (lowest) to 2,453 students (highest), a spread of 2,422 students.
-That ratio is among the widest observed and reflects extreme enrollment heterogeneity — the district operates both small specialty programs and large comprehensive campuses inside a single budgeting unit.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
 Per-school staffing ratios, programme availability, and capital-renovation cycles often diverge inside the same district based on enrollment shape.

 Source: NCES Common Core of Data NCES Common Core of Data